Bee stings have led to some wild and crazy nights.

 My eyes tracked to where his finger was pointing, at one of my arms, and there, right in the inside crux of my elbow – where a nurse would poke you to draw blood – was the biggest, baddest, fuzziest, yellowest-and-blackest bee I'd maybe ever seen.

 My brain instantaneously in overdrive, my fight-or-flight extinct kicked in and I decided to fight.
 I slapped down on that bee hard enough to kill its entire colony, and in the process I either pushed its railroad-tie sized stinger into my flesh, or else in its final, dying moment it decided to fight as well, by stinging me.

-Page 2 of 3 - Either way, it hurt.
+Either way, it hurt.
 But, being a tough guy, I dumped some cold water on the red, raised area on my arm and commenced with more hardcore basketball in the heat.

 And, that night, I woke up from a deep sleep when the side of my face pressed into my bedroom ceiling.

 I'm not delusional, or at least not entirely delusional, so I know that I was hallucinating and not actually hovering.
 But I've never experienced something so real that I know was impossible.
 And it went on and on and on.
 I kept trying to get back down to my bed, but when that didn't work, I sort of crawled around on my ceiling in search of a way to get down.

 When I awoke the next morning back in my bed, the site of the bee sting was warm, red and swollen.
 I iced it down and normalcy returned.